-When visibility varies in different directions, the value recorded or reported may depend on the coding practises of the report.
+When visibility varies in different directions, the value recorded or reported may depend on the use to be madecoding practises of the report.
 In synoptic messages, the lower value should be reported, but in reports for aviation the guidance in WMO (2014) should be followed.